View the current warnings for the Northern Territory

 - Weather

-- Cloudy.
+- Partly cloudy.
 80% chance of showers.
-The chance of a thunderstorm.
+The chance of a thunderstorm during this afternoon and evening.

 - Winds